Several injured in Berlin shooting | DW | 26.12.2020

 A police spokeswoman said four people were taken to the hospital following an altercation involving several people in the Kreuzberg district.

-A photographer for DPA said the shooting took place in a gateway on Stresemannstrasse, close to the offices of the center-left Social Democratic Party (SPD).
+A photographer for DPA said the shooting took place in a gateway on Stresemannstrasse, close to the offices of the center-left Social Democrat Party (SPD).

 Reports suggest one of the injured men was pulled out of a nearby canal after he jumped in to try to avoid the shooting.